What you'll learn in this blog post:

 If you had to pick just one number to see how much your business is growing, pipeline velocity is the way to go.
 It gives you a big-picture view of every aspect of your business.

-Tracking this is crucial for your sales team as it helps your management spot any problems in the sales journey early on and take the steps they need to make things more efficient.
+Tracking this is key for your sales team as it helps your management spot any problems in the sales journey early on and take the steps they need to make things more efficient.
 This helps them predict the revenue more accurately and ensure their sales reps use their time wisely.

 Pipeline velocity isn't just for sales, though.
 It's a metric that marketing teams can use to determine their contribution to the sales process and see how well their lead-generation efforts work.

-By looking at how fast leads move through different sales stages, marketers can figure out which lead sources are the best and tweak their strategies accordingly.
-When doing this, you also have to keep in mind that lead quality is more important than lead volume.
-Having lots of opportunities in the pipeline may look great, but without a strong conversion rate, the overall results will fall short.
+Keep in mind that, lead quality is more important than lead volume!
+Having lots of opportunities in the pipeline is great, but without a strong conversion rate, the overall results will fall short.

-Even though it's important, measuring your pipeline velocity can be a boring chore unless you look at the right factors that will help you make the best business decisions.
+Even though it's important, measuring your pipeline velocity can be boring work unless you look at the right factors that will help you make the best business decisions.
+Let's take a look at four factors that influence pipeline velocity the most:

-Lead Quality
+1. Lead Quality

 Probably the most critical factor that can affect the value of your pipeline velocity is lead quality.
 Lead quality can tell you whether or not a lead might have the potential to become a paying customer and how likely they are to make a purchase.

 97% of your leads are not active buyers.
-If you don’t take the right approach, you’ll easily divert your attention away from those 3% of leads who are eager and ready to buy and focus on poor-quality leads.
+If you don’t take the right approach, you’ll easily divert your attention away from those 3% of leads who are ready to buy and focus on poor-quality leads.
 And wasting the time of your sales or marketing team working with these leads will only slow down your whole sales cycle process.

 To make sure you are generating the right leads, here are a few tactics you should keep in mind:

-Collect Intent Data to See Which Leads Are Ready to Buy
+Collect Intent Data to See which Leads Are Ready to Buy

 Using intent data can be a game-changer for optimizing pipeline velocity.
 Intent data gives you valuable insights into the online behavior of potential leads, helping you identify those who are actively researching and showing a readiness to make a purchase.
-This approach ensures that valuable resources are directed towards prospects with a higher likelihood of conversion, speeding up the whole sales cycle.

 Implement Lead Tracking to Find More Qualified Leads [And Close Deals]

 Lead tracking is all about figuring out where your leads come from, keeping an eye on how they're moving through the sales and marketing funnel, and taking the right steps to move them closer to making a purchase.
-By tracking leads, you can see which channels and content are generating the most of them and which ones are resulting in the highest quality.

 Acquire New Leads That Fit Your Ideal Customer Profile